Raspberry and White Chocolate Muffins

 Tap or hover to scale

-These Healthier Raspberry and White Chocolate Muffins balance the tartness of juicy raspberries and sweetness of the white chocolate chips, to make a yummy treat!
-Made with wholemeal flour and less sugar than traditional muffins, they're a healthier alternative.
-These muffins are still delicious though, with their juicy berries and creamy white chocolate, and are a hit with the whole family!
-This raspberry muffin recipe is super easy to make too!
+These reduced-sugar Raspberry and White Chocolate Muffins balance the tartness of juicy raspberries and sweetness of the white chocolate chips, to make a yummy treat!
+Made with wholemeal/whole-wheat flour and less sugar than traditional muffins, this raspberry muffin recipe is a great reduced-sugar alternative for lunch boxes or snack.
+With their juicy berries and creamy white chocolate, these muffins are a hit with the whole family!
+Super easy to make too!

 Ingredients